ShuhongDai/shuhongdai.github.io/_posts/2025-11-29-Investigating_a_Global_Formatting_Drift_Caused_by_an_Unscoped_LaTeX_Font_Command.md

 This suggested a scope leak originating from the cover code.
 Something there must have altered typography at a global level.

 I returned to `CoverPage.tex` and inspected every line.
-The core layout was straightforward—some logos, a few horizontal spaces, and the title block.
+The core layout was straightforward including some logos, a few horizontal spaces, and the title block.
 Yet buried inside that block sat the following line:

 ```latex
 \fontsize{20}{50}\selectfont